HyungunKim/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains dropout layers in order to reduce overfitting (model.py lines 105, 107).
 Also all the convolutional layers have L2 parameter normalization.

-The model was trained and validated on a data sets that i've drove the track backwards to ensure that the model was not overfitting .
+The model was trained and validated on a data sets that I've drove the track backwards to ensure that the model was not overfitting .

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.